danbev/learning-rust/README.md

 or a library.
 Each package has a Cargo.toml which describes how to package these crates.

-If the package directory contains src/lib.rs Cargo knows this is s library crate with the same name as the package, and src/lib.rs is its crate root.
+If the package directory contains src/lib.rs Cargo knows this is a library crate with the same name as the package, and src/lib.rs is its crate root.
 Cargo will pass src/lib.rs to rustc to build the library.